digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 A Python **package** is a standardized way to bundle and distribute reusable code so that others (or your future self) can easily install and use it with a simple `pip install ...` command.

-In this module, you will learn the fundamentals by building a complete, working package from scratch.
+In this session, you will learn the fundamentals by building a complete, working package from scratch.
 Our goal is to demystify the process and understand the **why** behind each step.
 We will build a simple but practical utility package that standardizes journal names in bibliographic data, which is a core task in literature review tools like `colrev`.
-In the last part, we will learn how to make the new package available as a plugin to `colrev`.
+In the last part, we will make the new package available as a plugin to `colrev`.

 ## Setting up your tools